 - Acquired insights into the theories underpinning the analysis of strategy, organizational change processes, leadership, and professionalism in healthcare settings.

 - Critically evaluate and apply conceptual models on strategic management, organizational change, leadership, and professionalism.

 - Apply theoretical knowledge or different interventional strategies to actual problems in relation to strategy, organization change issues, and challenges related to leadership and professionalism.

 - Relate the acquired knowledge to the knowledge from other related units.

-The student is trained in:
+The student will be trained in: